-- (1) may exercise the authority granted by the Maryland Constitution, the Rules in this Chapter, or by other law; - (2) shall appoint a State Court Administrator to serve at the pleasure of the Chief Judge; - (3) may delegate administrative duties to other persons within the judicial system, including retired judges recalled pursuant to Code, Courts Article, §1-302; and - (4) may assign judges pursuant to Rule 16-108 (b). - (b) Pretrial Proceeding in Certain Criminal Cases
+- (a) may exercise the authority granted by the Maryland Constitution, the Maryland Code, the Maryland Rules, or other law; - (b) shall appoint a State Court Administrator to serve at the pleasure of the Chief Judge; - (c) may delegate administrative duties to other persons within the judicial system, including retired judges recalled pursuant to Code, Courts Article, §1-302; and - (d) may assign judges pursuant to Rule 16-108 (b).
+Source: This Rule is derived from former Rule 16-101 a (2016).